keymetrics/on-premise/docs/AWS.md

 In the following examples, we assume that you already have a fully working Terraform project.
 You can follow the [`Getting Started`](https://www.terraform.io/intro/getting-started/install.html) guide.

+## Reference Architecture

+By [default](https://github.com/keymetrics/on-premise/blob/master/terraform/keymetrics_aio_aws/variables.tf) the Terraform script will provision the following instances:

+- c4.xlarge for the Keymetrics Backend
+- r3.xlarge for the Elasticsearch Database
+- t2.micro for the Redis Database
+- t2.micro for the MongoDB Database

+These instances type can be changed via the [custom terraform variable file](https://github.com/keymetrics/on-premise/blob/master/docs/AWS.md#2-set-the-module-variables)

 ## Setup steps

 ### 1. Adding the module to your terraform project